Julenasti/Julenasti/README.md

 ![snake gif](https://github.com/Julenasti/Julenasti/blob/output/github-contribution-grid-snake.gif)

-I'm Julen a PhD student at the University of Alcalá (Madrid) studying climate change impacts on forests 🌳 * 🌤️ I mainly work with forest inventory data 📈, but I also love to go to the field and see what the trees can tell us.
-That's why I like dendrochronology 💍
-I don't like repetitive task so I'm a big fan of coding (mainly R) 👨‍💻 Apart from my PhD I'm currently having fun working on some cool R packages related to climate data and dendrochronology 📦 [easyclimate](https://github.com/VeruGHub/easyclimate)
+I'm Julen a PhD student at the University of Alcalá (Madrid) studying climate change impacts on forests 🌳 * 🌤️ I mainly work with forest inventory and climate data 📈 I also love to go to the field and spend time observing nature trying to understand the natural history of the ecosystems ⛰️ In this sense, I think dendrochronology is very useful and interesting 💍 I don't like repetitive task and that's why I'm a big fan of coding (mainly R) 👨‍💻 Apart from my PhD I'm currently having fun working on some cool R packages related to climate data and dendrochronology 📦 [easyclimate](https://github.com/VeruGHub/easyclimate)